Kix48/CS180-Group-Project/README.md

   -Get all information covered abover (Method: Getter) <br>
   -Get a formatted string representation of the history <br> <br>
 This message history class with serve a main role in messaging system for the project.
 It will contain all of the text data between two users (existing to represent a single chat for 2 users) and will provide a strong basis for the chat GUI and functionality.
   -This class is most closely related to both the message and message info classes.
 This history class contains will be utilized to access the specific messages sent between users.

+MessageHistory was tested through RunLocalTest, in "testMessageHistoryAddAndRemove()".
+This tests that a message is able to be added to the list of messages, and can be removed.
+This allows us to test the core functionality of MessageHistory, adding and removing messages, and ensuring we are removing the correct message, checking through the users included, and the date the message was sent.

   MessageHistoryInterface allowed our group to communicate which methods we needed to implement within MessageHistory